Intensify Research on the Major Drivers of Childhood Cancers

 NCI has announced several funding opportunities that align with the Cancer Moonshot.

 See Funding OpportunitiesChromosomes can rearrange themselves, leading to the formation of fusion oncoproteins.
 These abnormal fusion proteins are drivers of cancer, particularly childhood cancers.
-However, there are few cancer therapies that target the type of target fusion oncoproteins that are most common in children.
+There are few cancer therapies that target the type of target fusion oncoproteins that are most common in children.
 A greater understanding of these fusion oncoproteins is needed to make progress in pediatric cancer research and develop new treatments for childhood cancers.

 Fusion Oncoproteins in Childhood Cancers (FusOnC2) Consortium